CardinisCode/cardiniscode.github.io/planning/Transfer_Domain_to_Cloudflare_Setup.md

 📋 2.
 Add Your Domain to Cloudflare - To be done 📋:

-    📋 1.
+    ✅ 1.
 Log in to your Cloudflare account:
 🔗 https://dash.cloudflare.com
-    📋 2.
-Click Add a Site.
-    📋 3.
-Enter your domain (example: yourdomain.com).
+    ✅ 2.
+Enter your domain (example: yourdomain.com) -> I selected the following options:
+        ✅ 1.
+Enter an existing domain or register a new domain ✅ 2.
+Quick scan for DNS records (recommended)
+        3. Control how AI crawlers access your site Prevent AI crawlers from scraping content for training without your permission
+        4. Block AI training bots -> block all pages
+        5. Instruct AI bot traffic with robots.txt

+    ✅ 3.
+Select the Free Plan (you can upgrade later if needed).
     📋 4.
-Select the Free Plan (you can upgrade later if needed).
+Cloudflare will scan your current DNS records — 📋 review and ensure they match your GitHub Pages configuration -> Need to update Nameservers to activate Cloudflare OR even to check my DNS scan results

+Note to ourselves:
+    📋 Update our robots.txt file to also provide instructions re AI bots.

+Since Wix does not allow account holders to update the nameservers, Gemini has recommended I use an intermediate service, like Google Domains:
+Wix -> Intermediate Domain -> Cloudflare

     📋 5.
-Cloudflare will scan your current DNS records — 📋 review and ensure they match your GitHub Pages configuration

----
+Find an intermediate Domain provider
+    📋 6.
+Complete transfer from Wix -> Intermediate provider
+    📋 7.
+Perform a DNS Scan again

+--

 3. Update DNS to Point to GitHub Pages - To be done 📋: